La Mécanique du Cœur: Background

 The album follows on from Monsters in Love, an album telling the stories of various monsters imagined by the band.
-There are several references from this album to the one that preceeeds it.
+There are several references from this album to the one that precedes it.

 A lot of the band's oeuvre has been inspired by the work of Tim Burton, and the artwork from this album has strong influences from Corpse Bride.
 The music video from the first single ("Tais toi mon cœur") is animated in the same style.
 The songs alternate between French, English, and Spanish for Miss Acacia.

 This album features many guest appearances from prominent French stars: Eric Cantona narrates the epilogue, Olivia Ruiz (the lead singer's partner) appears on several tracks, Grand Corps Malade co-writes two tracks, Jean Rochefort sings on one song to mention but a few.

 The band's violinist Babet (Élisabeth Maistre) only appears on the track "Cunnilingus Mon Amour!" because she was busy working on her solo career whilst the album was being recorded.
 However, she is scheduled to appear on the March 2008 tour promoting the album.